Loriens/XcodeCodeSnippets/README.md

 # XcodeCodeSnippets
-It is the collection of my the most useful code snippets.
+This is the collection of my most useful code snippets.

 ## Requirements
 * Xcode 11.0 or later